3P0D/3p0d_blender_customDesktopIcons/README.md

 # Blender Custom Desktop Icons
-Just a repository with some custom icons for Blender to help when you are working with different versions. \
+Just a repository of some custom icons to make your life easier when you are working on several versions of Blender at the same time.
-That's all.
-Hope it helps.
+That's it.
+That's the whole thing.
+Hope it helps!
 \
 \
 ![alt text](https://i.imgur.com/r2BRxiK.png)